Fahmi Reza

 Mohd Fahmi Reza bin Mohd Zarin (محمد فهمى رضا بن محمد زارين; born 7 June 1977) is a Malaysian political graphic designer, street artist and documentary filmmaker.
-He is best known for depicting Malaysia's then Prime Minister, Najib Razak, as a clown.
+He is best known for depicting Malaysia's sixth Prime Minister, Najib Razak, as a clown.
+He is also known for portraying Malaysian politicians, whom most of them are accused to corruption charges in a satirical way and has seen been arrested multiple times since the clown portrayal of Najib.

+Early life and education

+Mohd Fahmi Reza bin Mohd Zarin was born in Kuala Lumpur, Malaysia on 7 June 1977.
+He received his Bachelor of Electrical Engineering (BE) from the Vanderbilt University in 1999.

 Legal action

 Clown caricature

-On 6 June 2016, Fahmi was charged with ‘violating multimedia laws’ as a result of his clown caricature.
+On 6 June 2016, Fahmi was charged with 'violating multimedia laws' as a result of his clown caricature.
 He had created the image as a protest against prime minister Najib Razak, who has been facing allegations that billions of dollars were stolen from a state-owned development fund he oversees.
 Najib is also being accused of accepting a mysterious US$681 million overseas payment.

-Earlier in the year, on 30 January, Fahmi had posted the sketch to his Twitter account with the caption: “In 2015, the Sedition Act was used 91 times.
+Earlier in the year, on 30 January, Fahmi had posted the sketch to his Twitter account with the caption: "In 2015, the Sedition Act was used 91 times.
 Tapi dalam negara yang penuh dengan korupsi, kita semua penghasut (But in a country full of corruption, we are all instigators).”
 Police had earlier warned Fahmi that his Twitter account was under surveillance.

 The charge was made possible under Section 233(1) of the Communications and Multimedia Act 1998, which forbids online content deemed to "annoy, abuse, threaten, or harass" others.
 Fahmi faces a possible one-year prison sentence and a substantial fine, according to his attorney, Syahredzan Johan.
 He may face another charge under the same section of the Act, for also creating a fake Malaysian Communications and Multimedia Commission (MCMC) poster bearing the clown caricature.

 Fahmi was charged with violating the law prohibiting communications that cause annoyance, and has pleaded not guilty.
 As of 30 December 2016, he is out on bail awaiting trial.
 His lawyer, Syahredzan Johan, says he faces a possible one-year prison sentence and a fine.

-On 20 February 2018, Fahmi was sentenced to a month’s jail and fined RM30,000 by the Sessions Court in Ipoh for a caricature depicting Najib as a clown.
+On 20 February 2018, Fahmi was sentenced to a month's jail and fined RM30,000 by the Sessions Court in Ipoh for a caricature depicting Najib as a clown.
 His lawyer Syahredzan Johan told Malaysiakini they will appeal the decision, and that a stay of execution of the sentence was granted with a bond of RM10,000.

 On 11 October 2018, the Kuala Lumpur Sessions Court acquitted and discharged Fahmi on a charge of uploading a caricature of Najib on his Instagram account.

 On 12 November 2018, the High Court in Ipoh set aside the prison sentence against Fahmi for uploading an offensive image of Najib on his social media account.